-- Key Person Income Protection is shown on your cover summary, - during the term of the cover the person covered meets the requirements of our definition of incapacitated for a continuous period longer than the deferred period shown on your cover summary, and - the information you send us is correct and complete, and your claim is valid according to these terms and conditions.
+- Key Person Income Protection is shown on your cover summary, - during the term of the cover the person covered: - meets the requirements of our definition of incapacitated for a continuous period longer than the deferred period shown on your cover summary, or - meets the requirements of our definition of terminal illness, and - the information you send us is correct and complete, and your claim is valid according to these terms and conditions.

-You'll find our definition of incapacitated and the relevant requirements in section 4.
+You'll find our definitions of incapacitated, terminal illness and their relevant requirements in section 4.